A Local’s Guide to Visiting the Valle d’Itria, Puglia

 Ostuni is a bigger town and feels a bit less touristy, but it suffers from the same problem as Alberobello, especially during the daytime.
 Evenings in town are calmer and quieter, however.

-If you do decide to stay in Ostuni, you have two beautiful hotels in the historic center: Paragon 700 Boutique Hotel and Hotel Relais La Sommità.
-Expect to pay from $300 per night and up at either.
+If you do decide to stay in Ostuni, you have two beautiful hotels in the historic center:

 Ostuni is nice, but I would instead recommend that you either stay in a pleasant hotel in the countryside (many of which have lovely grounds and pools) or in the city of Martina Franca, which with a population of 50,000 is the largest city in the Valle d’Itria, has more to do in it, and offers a more local feel.

-You’ll find hundreds of B&Bs, hotels, villas, and apartments all around the region, and at all price points.
+In the countryside around Ostuni, Alberobello, Locorotondo, Cisternino, and other towns, you’ll you’ll find hundreds of B&Bs, hotels, villas, and apartments at all different price points.
 And yes, you can stay in a trullo if you want to!
+Countryside options are usually a bit more often family-run and a bit more rustic than the hotels on the coast.

-Masseria Il Frantoio is another very nice 4-star hotel that offers gastronomic activities like wine tasting, olive oil tasting, and cooking classes.
+• Masseria Il Frantoio is another very nice 4-star hotel that offers gastronomic activities like wine tasting, olive oil tasting, and cooking classes.

-Masseria Cervarolo and Masseria La Carrubbe are two other beautiful Masseria-style hotels with expansive grounds and elegant rooms.
+• Masseria Cervarolo and Masseria La Carrubbe are two other beautiful Masseria-style hotels with expansive grounds and elegant rooms.

 You’ll find rooms at all these hotels for around $200 a night.